top of page

 THE BEDOUIN FAMILIES OF WADI RUM

-The Bedouin families of Wadi Rum Village operate all journeys on the Wadi Rum Trail & hikes should be organised through them.
+The Wadi Rum Trail Association works to ensure the Wadi Rum Trail is guided by people from the Bedouin families of Wadi Rum.
 Wadi Rum has a diverse Bedouin makeup, with 18 family groups representing five different tribes, all shown in this chart.
-The Zalabia clan of the Anaza tribe are Wadi Rum's biggest Bedouin group comprising 11 families: in alphabetic order, El Aiyidiyeen, El Awadiyeen, El Awdaat, El Ayiliyeen, El Hamdiyeen, El Mubarkiyeen, El Muhamdiyeen, El Rubayeen, El Salmaniyeen, El Samran & El Zidaniyeen.
+The Zalabia clan of the Anaza tribe are Wadi Rum's biggest Bedouin group, comprising 11 families: in alphabetic order, El Aiyidiyeen, El Awadiyeen, El Awdaat, El Ayiliyeen, El Hamdiyeen, El Mubarkiyeen, El Muhamdiyeen, El Rubayeen, El Salmaniyeen, El Samran & El Zidaniyeen.
 The Bilawna family belong to the Billi tribe with the Juyaan family from a tribe called the Bani Atiya.
-El Madka, El Munaya, El Rubayi & El Sawalhiyeen are all families of the Howaytat, a widely spread tribe who hold large swathes of territory in Jordan, Egypt & Saudi Arabia.
-Families of a tribe called the Tarabin also live in Wadi Rum Village.
+El Madka, El Munaya, El Rubayi & El Sawalhiyeen are all families of the Howaytat, a large tribe who hold vast swathes of territory across Jordan, Egypt & Saudi Arabia.
+Families of a tribe called the Tarabin - of whom most now live in the Sinai - also live in Wadi Rum Village.

 What are the costs?

-WADI RUM TRAIL: SHORT SECTIONS & INDEPENDENT HIKING
+WADI RUM TRAIL: SHORT HIKES & SOLO HIKING

-The Wadi Rum Trail is typically done over a 10 day schedule but it can be done faster, even in as few as seven days if longer distances are covered each day and if climbing sections are accelerated.
-You do not have to walk the whole route of the Wadi Rum Trail: most hikers only do short sections of it lasting from 1-5 days in total.
-We do not recommend attempting to hike the Wadi Rum Trail independently - i.e. without Bedouin support - at this stage: it traverses remote landscapes in which there is no source of water or food on the trail and navigation is often extremely intricate, especially on Bedouin climbing routes in the high sandstone mountains.
-The Wadi Rum Trail is working towards marking the trail and installing water tanks at daily intervals to ensure it can be walked independently in the future but we are a small, community project, without funding, which means this is unfolding at a slow pace that will likely run into several years.
+Most hikers walk only short sections of the trail, lasting 1-5 days.
+Prices above cover all multi day trips on the Wadi Rum Trail from full thru hikes to section hikes.
+We do not recommend trying to hike the Wadi Rum Trail solo i.e. independently, without Bedouin support.
+It traverses remote landscapes in which there is no water or food & navigation is intricate, especially on Bedouin climbing routes in the high mountains.
+The Wadi Rum Trail is working towards marking the trail & installing water tanks to ensure it can be walked solo but we are a small, community project without funding, meaning this is coming together at a slow pace that will take several years.